ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/Recored_aws_devops_questions/Q_set.md

-## Explain an what is devops to Business oriented man who has small knowledge about devops?
+## Explain an what is devops to Business oriented man who has little knowledge about devops?

 ##